-There is a Sanskrit phrase, “Athithi Devo Bhava”, meaning guests to be treated at par with God, and hence it has been customarily followed by Hindus for over 1500 years by offering food to deities as well as guests on the sacred banana leaf.
+There is a Sanskrit phrase, “Athithi Devo Bhava”, meaning guests to be treated at par with God, and hence it has been customarily followed by Hindus offering food to deities as well as guests on the sacred banana leaf.
 We still follow this unique tradition mainly in South India during festivals and other special occasions.
 Here I have tried to replicate the wedding feast featuring our traditional beetroot relish served to guests at my uncle’s wedding held when I was 5 years.

 Although it is a fun & enjoyable experience to use banana leaf as a platter, there are significant benefits of using this leaf listed below: